Last updated: May 26, 2026

 Philadelphia — Lincoln Financial Field

 SEPTA subway connects downtown Philadelphia to the stadium.
-One of the easier venues to reach by public transport.

 Houston — NRG Stadium